Hussanmunir/Demo_GitHub_Action/README.md

 - Navigate to the "Actions" tab in your GitHub repository to view the status of the triggered tests.
 - You can also see the test results directly in the pull request under the "Checks" section.

-## How to Use
+## Workflow

-1. **Create a Pull Request**: Push your changes to a new branch and create a pull request.
+1. **Create a Pull Request**: Push your changes to a new branch and create a pull request
-2. **Run Tests**: The workflow will automatically run all Pytest test cases.
+2. **Run Tests**: The workflow automatically runs all Pytest test cases (CI phase)
-3. **Review Results**: Ensure all tests pass.
-If any test fails, fix the issues and push the changes.
+3. **Review Results**: Ensure all tests pass
+   - If tests fail, fix the issues and push changes
+   - The workflow will re-run automatically
-4. **Approval and Merge**: The code owner reviews and merges the pull request if all tests pass.
+4. **Approval and Merge**: The code owner reviews and merges the pull request if all tests pass
+5. **Automatic Deployment**: After merge, the deployment pipeline runs (CD phase)
+   - Code deploys to staging first
+   - Then to production (if staging succeeds)